Post links in blogs and get paid for this

 The number of Affiliate marketplaces has been growing steadily for the last decade.
 They offer a stable and consistent stream of products to affiliates and a range of niches and categories that are simply unmatched.
 You are free to choose whatever gadget, utility, instrument, and tool you like.
 This unbridled selection gives an ample free roam opportunity for you to write either a review or appraisal that matches your field of expertise.

 So, Affiliate Networks help you make money from links.
+This way, if you run a blog or a site you can get paid to it hassle-free.
 Yet, the issue is, however, the fixed, low price cut that you get.
 It varies across platforms, so to better illustrate the point let’s leaf through a few of the grandest options out there.

 - ShareASale.
 ShareAsale differs quite a bit from your run-of-the-mill Affiliate marketplaces.
 It works in a bit of a different way, it would be better to think of it as a middle man between affiliates and product owners.
 ShareASale provides you with the search function that enables you to seek Affiliate programs based on several parameters that you can then apply to affiliate with.
 On ShareAsale, however, your offer can be manually declined if the product owner deems it, for some reason, inappropriate.
 Although the majority is being approved automatically, in the end, it depends on the quality of the product.
 On ShareASale, a cut that you can get differs wildly.
 It can be as high as ClickBank or as low as Amazon, finding the one that pays well is your burden to carry.
 On average ShareAsale might be less stable and consistent with its conversion rate than, let’s say, Amazon is.